stefanprodan/stefanprodan/_posts/2017-05-06-mgob-mongodb-backup-automation-tool.markdown

 MGOB is an open source MongoDB backup automation tool built with golang.
 It's MIT licensed and hosted on GitHub at [github.com/stefanprodan/mgob](https://github.com/stefanprodan/mgob).

 The main reason I've started working on this is that I've wanted to have a backup agent instrumentation with Prometheus that I can run inside a container and target various MongoDB servers that are only accessible from within a Docker/Kubernetes network.
-In the next versions I plan to extend MGOB with on demand restore capabilities (via web API) so it could be easily integrated into a CI/CD pipeline.

 #### Features

 * schedule backups
 * local backups retention
-* upload to SFTP and S3 Object Storage (Minio, AWS, Google Cloud)
+* upload to S3 Object Storage (Minio, AWS)
-* on demand backup via web API
+* upload to gcloud storage
+* upload to SFTP
 * notifications (Email, Slack)
 * instrumentation with Prometheus
 * http file server for local backups and logs